Melissamij/nomade-dreamer-blog/_drafts/4-days-in-sumba.md

 Nestled in the Indonesian archipelago, Sumba Island is a hidden gem waiting to be discovered.
 With its pristine beaches, rich culture, and incredible surf breaks, Sumba offers a unique and off-the-beaten-path experience for travelers.
 In this blog post, we'll take you on a virtual journey to Sumba, sharing insights on the best season to visit, things to do, must-see attractions, top surf breaks, a glimpse into its vibrant culture, and tips for budget travelers planning a one-week adventure.

-**If you plan to travel as a solo women, don't miss the part about it !**
+**If you plan to travel as a solo women,&nbsp; I will share a post about some places I do not recommend !**

 #### **Cultural Insights:**